 Some 600 years later, God chose King David as the progenitor of the line through whom the Messiah would enter the world.
 Did you know that Mary, the earthly mother of Jesus, was also a descendant of the Davidic Dynasty?
 (Lk.
 1:26-28).
 God’s unfolding plan meticulously progressed over the course of four millennia.

 Nothing was left to chance or last minute improvisation in God’s plan for man’s redemption.
 Jesus’ entrance into the world was a set time in the foreknowledge of God who orders all things according to His sovereign will.

 Every Christmas season is a striking reminder of God’s faithfulness in sending the promised Redeemer.
-Rather than allowing the pressure of frenetic activity during the holiday season to cause stress and anxiety, focus your heart and mind on God’s wonderful plan that made redemption available to the whole world!
+Rather than allowing the pressures of frenetic activity to dominate your celebration, why not focus your heart and mind on God’s unfolding plan that makes redemption available to the whole world!

-1) “An Angel Speaks to Joseph in a Dream Concerning Mary’s Pregnancy” (Image, The Vision of Saint Joseph (Vision de Saint Joseph) (circa.
-1886- 1894), used for illustrative purposes) (Photo credit: By James Tissot [No restrictions or Public domain]/Brooklyn Museum/ Enhancement, MKM Portfolios)
+1) The Vision of Saint Joseph (Vision de Saint Joseph) (circa.
+1886- 1894).
+(Image and all details used for illustrative purposes) (Photo credit: By James Tissot/Public domain/Brooklyn Museum/ Enhancement, MKM Portfolios)